BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 # Branch Metrics React Native SDK Reference

 This is a repository of our open source React Native SDK.
 Huge shoutout to our friends at [Dispatcher, Inc.](https://dispatchertrucking.com) for their help in compiling the initial version of this SDK.
-This SDK will help you handle iOS Universal Links, Android App Link, deferred deep links, do install attribution and much more!
+This SDK will help you handle iOS Universal Links, Android App Links and deferred deep links, do install attribution and much more!

 **react-native v0.40 support** is now on master and will be released shortly.
 This is a non-backwards compatible update.
 If you need to stay on react-native <0.40 please fix your package.json version to react-native-branch@0.8.